Adversarial Examples for Models of Code: Related Work

-\para{Adversarial Examples in Malware} A few works explored adversarial examples in malware detection: the ability to perturb a malicious binary such that a learning model will classify it as ``benign''. \citet{kreuk2018deceiving}, \citet{suciu2019exploring} and \citet{kolosnjaji2018adversarial} addressed binary classifiers (whether or not the program is malicious) of binary code, by adding noisy bytes to the original file's raw bytes.
-None of these works performed \emph{targeted} attacks as our work.
-In most cases, hiding an adversarial dead-code payload inside a binary might be easier than generating adversarial examples in high-level languagess like Java or C\#, as in our case.
-For example, \citet{kolosnjaji2018adversarial} reported that they injected at least 10,000 ``padding bytes'' to each malware sample; since a binary file is usually much larger, injecting 10,000 bytes can go unnoticed.
-In contrast, in all our attacks we renamed a \emph{singe} variable or added a \emph{single} variable declaration.
-Another difference from our approach is that all these works derive the loss by the embedding vector itself, as we discuss in \Cref{subsec:method}.
-In contrast, we derive the loss by the distribution over indices (\Cref{subsec:deriving}) that directly optimizes towards the target label; this allows us to perform targeted attacks in multi-class models. \citet{rosenberg2018generic} addressed a very different scenario, and modified malicious programs to mimic benign calls to APIs \emph{at runtime}. \citet{yang2017malware} presented a black-box approach to attack non-neural models; their approach is not gradient-based, and thus cannot perform targeted attacks.
+\para{Adversarial Examples in Malware} A few works explored adversarial examples in malware detection that have the ability to perturb a malicious binary such that a learning model will classify it as ``benign''. \citet{kreuk2018deceiving}, \citet{suciu2019exploring} and \citet{kolosnjaji2018adversarial} addressed binary classifiers (whether or not the program is malicious) of binary code, by adding noisy bytes to the original file's raw bytes.
+None of these works performed \emph{targeted} attacks as does our work.
+In most cases, hiding an adversarial dead-code payload inside a binary may be easier than generating adversarial examples in high-level languages like Java or C\#.
+For example, \citet{kolosnjaji2018adversarial} reported that they injected at least 10,000 ``padding bytes'' to each malware sample; because a binary file is usually much larger, injecting 10,000 bytes can go unnoticed.
+In contrast, in all our attacks we renamed a \emph{single} variable or added a \emph{single} variable declaration.
+Another difference from our approach is that all these works derive the loss based on the embedding vector itself, as we discuss in \Cref{subsec:method}.
+In contrast, we derive the loss by the distribution over indices (\Cref{subsec:deriving}), which directly optimizes towards the target label; this allows us to perform targeted attacks in multi-class models. \citet{rosenberg2018generic} addressed a very different scenario and modified malicious programs to mimic benign calls to APIs \emph{at runtime}. \citet{yang2017malware} presented a black-box approach to attack non-neural models.
+Their approach is not gradient-based and thus cannot perform targeted attacks.

-\para{Adversarial Examples in High-Level Programs} To the best of our knowledge, our work is the first to investigate adversarial attacks for models of high-level code. \citet{rabintesting} identified a problem of robustness in models of code, without either suggesting a concrete method for producing adversarial examples or a method to defend against them.
+\para{Adversarial Examples in High-Level Programs} To the best of our knowledge, our work is the first to investigate adversarial attacks for models of high-level code. \citet{rabintesting} identified a problem of robustness in models of code, but did not suggest a concrete method for producing adversarial examples or a method for defending against them.